guoyingshou/religion-19c-dh/proposal.md

 Appeared from the Beginning of the Christian Era to the Present Day*.
-Adams, who was the first American woman to earn her livelihood with her pen, had compiled a painstaking guide to world religions that had given her trouble that was more than intellectual, On the one hand, she wished to counter the practice of other authors who gave "the most unfavorable descriptions of the denominations that they disliked."
+Adams, who was the first American woman to earn her livelihood with her pen, had compiled a painstaking guide to world religions that had given her trouble that was more than intellectual.
+On the one hand, she wished to counter the practice of other authors who gave "the most unfavorable descriptions of the denominations that they disliked."
 But on the other hand, as she "abridge[d] what appeared to me the most plausible